atsaloli/cicd/gitlab-ci/03-ci-intermediate/70-cache.md

-"cache" allows you to define list of files that should be cached (on GitLab Runner) between runs.
+"cache" allows you to define list of files that should be cached (on GitLab Runner Server) between runs.

 Here is an example of caching files between stages: